phstc/phstc.github.com/_posts/2017-08-06-using-ruby-and-amazon-sqs-fifo-queues.md

 Every time Shoryuken (or any other SQS client) receives a message associated with a Message Group ID, SQS locks the group until the message gets deleted or its visibility timeout expires.
 Preventing Shoryuken or other SQS clients to receive messages for the locked group.

-### Using FIFO Queues for preventing rate limits
+### Using FIFO Queues for rate limiting

-Supposing you are doing something in background that calls an external API that limits the number of requests per second.
-You could use FIFO for controlling the number of requests per second.
+Given that, you can sequentially process messages per group, you could easily use FIFO for controlling the number of requests per second.

 ```ruby
 Shoryuken.sqs_client_receive_message_opts = {